SiddharthVikram069/compiler-prog/report.md

 ### Some Additional Goals

-- [ ] making the Abstract Syntax Tree(AST)
+- [x] making the Abstract Syntax Tree(AST)
-  - [ ] Making header files for the nodes and construction functions of the AST
+  - [x] Making header files for the nodes and construction functions of the AST
-  - [ ] Incorporating those functions in the .y file
+  - [x] Incorporating those functions in the .y file
+- [ ] Implement typechecking and scopechecking